reflectoring/reflectoring.github.io/_posts/2020-03-14-java-components-clean-boundaries.md

 └── internal
     ├── batchjob
     |   └── internal
-    |       └── o BatchJobConfiguration
+    |       └── o BillingBatchJobConfiguration
     ├── database
     |   └── internal
     |       └── o BillingDatabaseConfiguration
     └── o BillingConfiguration
 ```

-These configurations tell Spring to load a set of Spring beans into the application context.
+**These configurations tell Spring to contribute set of Spring beans to the application context.**

 The `database` sub-component configuration looks like this: